nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 ###Controls Section

-52 -	First, just make sure the gap between the recessed box and the window edge is 22px (as discussed in 'General Comments / Tweaks' previously)..
+52 -	<strike>First, just make sure the gap between the recessed box and the window edge is 22px (as discussed in 'General Comments / Tweaks' previously)..</strike>

 53 -	Next is the popover buttons to select which system, which player and which input type.
 What I would like to do is use the inactive button state when the popover is active / visible.
 	As you see from the image below, this is to select and sort between available consoles and behind the black popover, we see a pressed state button.. would prefer the inactive state